 - Learn more about the benefits of Supported and Customized Employment (PDF) and how it works.

 - The Association for Persons in Supported Employment (APSE) is an organization dedicated to helping individuals with disabilities find meaningful employment.

 - Task Analysis (PDF and docx) is a valuable tool in job settings.
 It helps individuals with disabilities break down and sequence a complex task so that it is easier to complete.
 The UP career development coordinator is available to assist with planning and implementing task analysis as needed.

-- The internship and community employment evaluation (PDF and docx) is used to evaluate work performance from employers during midterm and final exam weeks each semester.
-Please complete these forms for UP Participants and return to Cassie M. Coco.
+- The internship and community employment evaluation (PDF) is used to evaluate work performance from employers during midterm and final exam weeks each semester.
+Please complete these forms for UP students and return to the UP career development coordinator.